hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 ```

 This will create [VPC network resource](/docs/providers/google/r/compute_network.html)
 with a subnetwork in each region.
-Then, change the network of the
+Next, change the network of the
 `google_compute_instance` from the `"default"` network to the new network.

 ```diff